 Problems Encountered: The baptism of your child is a very important event in his/her life.
 It is the first of the three sacraments that initiate a child into the Catholic Church.
 Parents need to be good practicing Catholics themselves, and find good, practicing Catholics for Godparents.
 Sadly, this task can be very difficult in today’s world.
 As a result, parents sometimes look to those who cannot meet the basic standard for Godparents.
 A Godparent must meet the above requirements, without exception.

-Parents should know and understand the proper role of Godparent or Christian Witness before asking someone to fulfill this important role.
+Parents should know and understand the proper role of a Godparent or Christian Witness before asking someone to fulfill this important role.
 This will eliminate the embarrassment and confusion of rescinding a request to family members or friends.
 If you are unsure about whether one is appropriate for this role, please speak to a parish priest for clarification before you ask someone to be a Catholic witness or Godparent.
 The parish priests are always available to help you to make decisions about Godparents and Christian witnesses.
 Godparents and Christian witnesses serve a special role in the life of the baptized person and should be trustworthy believers of the faith as they help the Godchild attain salvation.

 Exception for Eastern Rite non-Catholics: A practicing member of one of the Orthodox Churches may be admitted for just reason as a Godparent, together with a Catholic Godparent, at the baptism of a Catholic infant.
-It must be assured that Catholic upbringing of the child is provided for and that the faithful of an Eastern Church has fulfilled the requirements to be a godparent.
+It must be assured that Catholic upbringing of the child is provided for and that the faithful of an Eastern Church has fulfilled the requirements to be a Godparent.